revolution-messaging/mobilize-php/README.md

 #About the Mobilize Library

 PHP client library for the Mobilize SMS application from Revolution Messaging, LLC.

-This library consists of two classes: MobilizeAPI, a general-purpose class for interacting with the Mobilize messaging API, and MobilizeHook, for the creation of PHP scripts designed to work with Mobilize's web hooks.
-These two classes are often used together, though neither depends on the other.
+This library comes in two parts: the MobilizeHook Class, used to build webservices to receieve requests from the Mobilize platform, and the Mobilize API library, for using the API directly.
+These two parts do not depend on one another, but are often used in tandem.

 ##The MobilizeHook Class